cjacker/opensource-toolchain-msp430/README.md

 For more information, please refer to https://en.wikipedia.org/wiki/TI_MSP430

 # Hardware requirements
-* A development board, I prefer TI's MSP430 LaunchPad with EZFET jtag debugger integrated for beginners.
+* A development board.
+  - I prefer TI's MSP430 LaunchPad with EZFET jtag debugger integrated for beginners.
 If you have other minimum MSP430 system without FET, you may also need a FET(Flashing Emulation Tool) adapter (It's not cheap, even more expensive than a official LaunchPad).
+  - If you really do not know which one to choose, buy the cheapest one such as G2/G2ET or more high end such as FR5994 or FR6989.

 **NOTE**